New York General Information

 In 1621 New York was founded as the Dutch colony of New Netherlands.
 In 1664 it was taken over by the English crown.
 New Netherlands is divided into New Jersey and New York.
 The Dutch cede New Netherlands to England in the Peace of Breda in 1667; In 1685 it becomes a crown colony.
 Three years later, in 1688, New York becomes part of the Dominion of New England.
 In 1788, New York finally became the eleventh state to join the American Union.

-According to Allcitypopulation, with a population of 18.98 million (as of 2000), New York is the third most populous state in the USA after California and Texas.
+With a population of 18.98 million (as of 2000), New York is the third most populous state in the USA after California and Texas.

 The capital of New York is Albany and the largest city is New York City.
 Other major cities are Binghamton, Buffalo, Rochester and Syracuse.